 Do you need library sources but don't know where to start?
 Are you asking your students to search for a book, article, or data to support their argument?
 Not sure whether they know how to cite a source properly in their bibliography?
 Tell them to ask a librarian!
 Help is available in person at each of our locations: Cooper Library, Gunnin Architecture Library, and the Education Media Center.
 You can also chat with a librarian live from our website, by phone at 864.656.1557, or text 864.762.4884.

 Extended research assistance with librarians who specialize in subject areas is also available by appointment.
 A list of librarians and their areas of expertise are listed on the subject librarians page.
 Check the Library's Ask Us page for details.
 For assistance with digital projects, the Adobe Digital Studio is located on the 5th floor and is staffed to support the needs of you and your students.
 You can download Adobe Creative Cloud for free.
+The Scholar's Lab is a new space that provides support for data visualization, data analysis, and digital research methods.
+Check out the Library's web page for upcoming workshops and other events.

-COOPER LIBRARY AND TECHNICAL SUPPORT If you are having hardware or software problems, CCIT's Service Desk may be able to help you.
+If you are having hardware or software problems, CCIT's Service Desk may be able to help you.
 Contact them by emailing ITHELP@clemson.edu, calling or texting (864) 656-3494, or starting a live chat at ccit.clemson.edu.
 The help desk is located in Cooper Library.

-GRADUATE STUDENT SUCCESS RESOURCES The Graduate School maintains a collection of grad student resources applicable to graduate students for professional development, governance, the handbook, and thesis/dissertation resources).
+GRADUATE STUDENT SUCCESS RESOURCES

+The Graduate School maintains a collection of grad student resources applicable to graduate students for professional development, governance, the handbook, and thesis/dissertation resources).
 It has resources regarding education, student life, and health and safety as well.